echmet/CEval/README.md

 CEval binaries and a user guide can be downloaded from the [ECHMET research group website](https://echmet.natur.cuni.cz/ceval).

-In case the primary ECHMET group site is down you may download PeakMaster binaries from a [backup site](https://devoid-pointer.net/echmet_fallback)
+In case the primary ECHMET group site is down you may download CEval binaries from a [backup site](https://devoid-pointer.net/echmet_fallback)

 Dependencies
 ---